djchen/oauth2-fitbit/README.md

 This package is compliant with [PSR-1][], [PSR-2][], [PSR-4][], and [PSR-7][].
 If you notice compliance oversights, please send a patch via pull request.

+Developers can register applications to use the Fitbit API at <https://dev.fitbit.com/apps>.

 ## Requirements

 The following versions of PHP are supported.